mpaguilar/msa-toy/DOCSTRINGS.md

 Weight and resolve contradictory information based on source reliability.

 Args:
-    investigations: List of conflict investigations with additional context
+    investigations: List of conflict investigations with additional context.
-    memory: The working memory containing facts
+    memory: The working memory containing facts.

 Returns:
     A list of resolved conflicts with weighted decisions.